cynwong/weather-dashboard-m/readme.md

 ## Description

-Weather Dashboard is a weather application where the user can search for weather by city name e.g. "Clayton", "Melbourne".
+Weather Dashboard is an one-page application where the user can search for weather by city name e.g. "Clayton", "Melbourne".

 Weather Dashboard display current weather information and next five days forecasts.